alxnbl/onenote-md-exporter/README.md

 3. [For Joplin Users] Import
    * From Joplin windows app, File > Import > "RAW - Joplin Export Directory"

-In case of error during export very that :
+In case of error during export very that:
 * OneNote and Word are correctly installed
 * OneNote is open before running the tool
 * Both OneNote and the tool are NOT run as administrator